 The case is based on the gorgeous 44GS design, a model revealed at Baselworld 2013 which stole my heart with its unique brand of classicism.
 I reviewed this watch on Escapement last year and have said much about its many qualities that are distilled to a matchless standard.

 A notable aspect of Grand Seiko is its profound talent at polishing steel.
-Indeed, the silk-like, blemish free surface of the case band, bracelet and bezel is probably the most impressive stainless steel ensemble I have ever felt.
+Indeed, the silk-like, blemish-free surface of the case band, bracelet, and bezel is probably the most impressive stainless steel ensemble I have ever felt.

-The inside of the bracelet features sculpted, smooth, concave links which softly kiss the skin with a notable lightness.
+The inside of the bracelet features sculpted, smooth, concave links that softly kiss the skin with a notable lightness.
 The elevated comfort of the bracelet cannot be overstated.
 The watch, courtesy of its discreet diameter of 40 mm, resides on the wrist gently and such is its ethereal presence, it feels almost like a second skin.

 Whilst I like the SBGA107, I prefer the steel models, the SBGA103 and SBGA105, both of which share the same case and bracelet ensemble.
 They are both very beautiful.
 The silvery-white variant has a pure and chaste character.
 Close examination reveals exquisite dial detail, with a textured surface that engages with light in charming discourse.